Dunemask/Positive-Review-Finder/README.md

 * Open a terminal or command prompt after installing nodejs
 * Ensure you are on version 15.1.0 using the command "node --version"
+* Type the command "npm install" to install dependencies
-* Type the command npm start to run the program
+* Type the command "npm start" to run the program